+'''

-Switch# configure terminal Switch(config)# ip dhcp snooping information option allow-untrusted Switch(config)# ip dhcp snooping database {URL | write-delay SECONDS} no ip dhcp snooping database [write-delay]
+Switch# configure terminal

+Switch(config)# ip dhcp snooping information option allow-untrusted

+Switch(config)#

+'''

-18-3 ip dhcp snooping database
+19-3 ip dhcp snooping database

-This command is used to configure the storing of DHCP snooping binding entries to the local flash or a remote site.
-Use the no form of this command to disable the storing or reset the parameters to the default setting.
+This command is used to configure the storing of DHCP snooping binding entries to a remote site.
+Use the no form of this command to disable the storing or revert the parameters to the default settings.